vtex-apps/wishlist/README.md

 ## Description

-The Wishlist is a canonical app that any VTEX store can use.
-This app is responsible for managing the costumer's lists of products.
+The Wishlist is a native app that any VTEX store can use.
+This app is responsible for managing the customer's lists of products.

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.